-The database is updated roughly quarterly (subscribe in the sidebar to the right!).
-The database contains 24 types of data for each satellite, including technical information about each satellite (mass, power, launch date, expected lifetime) and its orbit (apogee, perigee, inclination, and period), as well as what the satellite is used for, and who owns, operates, and built the satellite.
+The database is updated roughly quarterly (subscribe in the sidebar to the right).
+The database contains 24 types of data for each satellite, including technical information about each satellite (mass, power, launch date, expected lifetime) and its orbit (apogee, perigee, inclination, and period), as well as information on what the satellite is used for, and who owns, operates, and built the satellite.

 Users can answer questions such as:

 - How many satellites does a given country have in orbit, and what are they used for?